-Every Friday, a group of Lynchburg College students peer closely at small pieces of people’s lives from the Civil War era.
+Every Friday, a group of University of Lynchburg students peer closely at small pieces of people’s lives from the Civil War era.

 Word by word, they transcribe script writing from 150-year-old letters and diaries, and they study the details of photographs.
 A letter from a Confederate prisoner of war reveals his distress at hearing of Robert E. Lee’s surrender.
 A portrait of a soldier shows a stern impression.